pivotal/blog/content/post/interpreting-decision-trees-and-random-forests.md

 <center><em>Figure 6: Contribution vs. shucked weight (Decision Tree)</em></center>

 ## Extending to Random Forests
-This process of determining the contributions of features can naturally be extended to Random Forests by taking the mean contribution for a variable across all trees in the forest.
+This process of determining the contributions of features can naturally be extended to random forests by taking the mean contribution for a variable across all trees in the forest.

 {{<responsive-figure src="/images/interpreting-decision-trees-and-random-forests/contribution_plot_violin_rf.png" class="center">}}
 <center><em>Figure 7: Contribution plot with violin for one observation (Random Forest)</em></center>

-Because Random Forests are inherently random, there is variability in contribution at a given shell weight.
+Because random forests are inherently random, there is variability in contribution at a given shell weight.
 However, the increasing trend still remains as shown by the smoothed black trend line.
-As with the Decision Tree, we see that increasing shell weight corresponds to an higher contribution.
+As with the decision tree, we see that increasing shell weight corresponds to an higher contribution.

 {{<responsive-figure src="/images/interpreting-decision-trees-and-random-forests/shell_weight_contribution_rf.png" class="center">}}
 <center><em>Figure 8: Contribution vs. shell weight (Random Forest)</em></center>